Carroll College: History

 During the 1935 Helena earthquake, Carroll College suffered only minor damage, while many other buildings and schools in the city were greatly affected.
 Property damage was estimated at half a million dollars.
 The top of the gable wall on the southern portion of St. Charles Hall was damaged and many of the structure's large stones had fallen off.
 The college decided to replace the roof with a slightly shorter and flatter roof.

 The fallen stones were repurposed and used to build an observatory on campus.
 Carroll College's Neuman Observatory, named after former chemistry professor Edward Neuman, is the oldest astronomical observatory in the state of Montana.

 During World War II, Carroll College was one of 131 colleges and universities nationally that took part in the V-12 Navy College Training Program; it offered students a path to a Navy commission.
 After the war, the college began a period of expansion that included enrolling many military veterans under the GI Bill.
 It later admitted the first female students, and was transformed by changes resulting from the Second Vatican Council.

 The 1989 Helena train wreck caused significant damage to Carroll, notably to Guadalupe Hall, the women's dormitory at the time.

+On August 1, 2024, Carroll College announced that John Cech, who had served as president of Carroll College since 2018, would retire effective June 30, 2025.
+On May 1, 2025, Carroll College announced that William Rudd had been appointed to serve as the 19th president of Carroll College effective July 1, 2025.
+On June 25, 2025, Carroll College announced that Rudd would be unable to assume the role of president due to his need to "focus on personal matters" and that Jennifer Glowienka, Senior Vice President for Academic Affairs, and Austin Vetter, Bishop of the Diocese of Helena, would jointly assume the role as interim co-presidents for the 2025-26 academic year.